DS-10 – Birth Affidavit Passport Form

-The form must be completed by someone who has personal knowledge of your birth having taken place in the U.S.- thereby proving your citizenship.
-The form needs to be notarized and submitted with information about how the person completing it knows that you were born in the U.S. It is best that it should be completed by a biological relative when possible and should be accompanied with confirming documentation if there are no birth record available.
-The form also must be submitted with a photocopy of both sides of the ID. of the person who completes the affidavit.
+The form must be completed by someone who has personal knowledge of your birth having taken place in the U.S.; thereby, proving your citizenship.
+The form needs to be notarized and submitted with information about how the person completing it knows that you were born in the U.S. It is best that it should be completed by a biological relative when possible and should be accompanied with confirming documentation if there is no birth record available.
+The form also must be submitted with a photocopy of both sides of the ID of the person who completes the affidavit.

 About Early Public Records